-On a fairly regular basis, I have the opportunity and the privilege of presiding over anniversary celebrations with renewal of marriage vows.
+From time to time I have the privilege of presiding over 50th Wedding Anniversary celebrations.
 Each one is always a special moment for me, and I know it is for the family who celebrates.

 These celebrations remind us that permanent commitments are possible.
 And not only are they possible, they are incredibly needed today.
 Maybe more so today than ever before!